szorfein/paranoid-ninja/README.md

 + Your preferer firewall: `firewall="nftables"`
 + If want forge a random timezone only: `randomize=( "timezone" )`
 + Change the username: `# sed -i "s:brakk:your_username:g" /etc/paranoid-ninja/paranoid.conf`

+# Sshuttle (WORKFLOW)
+There are a temporary working example of `sshuttle.service` in the [systemd dir](https://github.com/szorfein/paranoid-ninja/tree/master/systemd), you have to manually edit and copy this file at `/lib/systemd/system` or `/usr/lib/systemd/system`, depend of your system and create a ssh key for the root at `/root/.ssh/id_ed2559`.

+## Systemd service
+The script install 2 services, for ethernet card:

+    # systemctl start paranoid@<interface>

+And wifi card:

+    # systemctl start paranoid-wifi@<interface>

 ## Usage